 …I just wonder why some adults still do it.
 Or at least why they stretch the truth so much.

-I mean, I’ve had those variety of folks try to “call me out” for doing it myself because they were guilty of it *rolling eyes* and I had made the foolish mistake of first calling them out because they were also often aggressively and consistently competitive.
-I suppose I should understand the type of person who likes to “put on airs” of some variety by now from plethora of experiences I’ve had.
+I mean, I’ve had those variety of folks try to “call me out” for doing it myself because they were guilty of it *rolling eyes* and I had made the foolish mistake of first “calling them out” because they were also often aggressively and consistently competitive.
+So, I suppose I should understand the type of person who likes to “put on airs” of some variety by now from the plethora of experiences I’ve had.
 Well, at least to some degree.
 But I don’t.
 I don’t get them.

 Again, I understand my friend from college.
 People who just want to fit in with “their betters” but don’t mean to hurt anyone make a lot of sense.
 Those are often people who love beauty and aspire “to be something”.
-I can even relate to that to some degree.
+I can relate to that to some degree.
 But I don’t get the “Hyacinth Buckets”.
-And I’m her opposite, I’ve come to suspect.
+I’m her opposite, I’ve come to suspect.
 My whole family is.
 Awkwardly so at times, I’d argue at this point.
 Although some of us seem less naïve than others, thankfully.
-(Note for those who can barely read and are hateful: Many are upper class or upper middle by both birth and marriage (and then continued on path with lots of hard work) as people who are similar tend to marry each other.
+(Note for those who can barely read and are hateful: Many are upper class or upper middle by birth, marriage and their own hard work.
+Marriage because people who are similar tend to marry each other.
 That’s not a conspiracy and it often works that way for everyone.
 But, I’m likely the only one in my family who would discuss any of this in any way openly.
 At least nowadays.)

 And that’s the last I’ll write of class on this blog.